Asheville Regional Airport: 2023 expansion

-As of 2023, the airport is undergoing expansion and reconstruction.
-Once the construction work is finished the terminal will be 150% larger than currently and will have 12 rather than 7 gates.
+In 2023, the airport began work on a multi-phase renovation and expansion of the terminal building.
+Once the construction work is finished the terminal will be 150% larger than the current space with 12 rather than seven gates.
 It will be two-story rather than single story when complete.
-The groundbreaking ceremony for the terminal occurred 11 August 2023.
-The new air-traffic control tower will be ready in 2025 and ground breaking was January 2023.
-The completed project is scheduled for 2026.
+Construction on the new $55 million, 127 ft air traffic control tower began in 2023 and was completed in summer 2026.
 175 million dollars in bonds was approved by the state treasurer for the project.
 The total cost of the project has been cited as $400 million.
 Jet bridges will be added as part of the project as currently manual ramps are pushed up to the planes during the renovation.